En Español

 Song Community Development Corporation

-Support for the development of an expanded narrative for the VEGGI Farmers Cooperative, which provides economic opportunity for community farmers, healthy food access for low-income residents, and cultural organizing through preservation of Vietnamese food practices.
+Song Community Development Corporation’s mission is rooted in the Vietnamese American experience of New Orleans East and pursues the full liberation of Black and Indigenous people, and People of Color across all intersectional identities to improve the quality of life of residents in vulnerable communities in Southern Louisiana.
+Wildseeds Grant funds support the development of an expanded narrative for the VEGGI Farmers Cooperative, which provides economic opportunity for community farmers, healthy food access for low-income residents, and cultural organizing through preservation of Vietnamese food practices.

 Mariposa, CA